 Shot in August and September 2008 during an artist's residency in Glasgow (granted by the cities of Dusseldorf and Glasgow).
 Digitally edited and finished in 2009.

-This text as PDF
+Text as PDF

 Die Fotografien entstanden 2008 in Glasgow während eines Stipendiums und wurden bearbeitet in 2009.

-Dieser Text als PDF
+Text als PDF

 Wasps Artists' Studios, Glasgow